itsaaditya96/Python-MySQL/README.md

 Performing Database operations on MySQL using Python

 ## Assignment 1

+Objective: Learn how to connect to MySQL Server and execute SQL Commands using python programming

+Problem Description: Easy Shop retial application need a database application to maintain their customer and purchase details.
+Write a python program to establish a database connectivity between MySQL and python.

 ### Step 1

 To Start, we need to install the driver mysql-python connector, download it from link below: -